totorewa/totos-carpet-tweaks/README.md

 * Required options: `true`, `false`
 * Categories: `SURVIVAL`, `TOTO`

+### sharedVillagerDiscounts
+Shares the major positive reputation (i.e. zombie villager cures) amongst all players.
+This is to stop players each having to cure villagers multiple times to access the same discounts.
+All other types of reputation are not shared as the curing discounts is the only target of this tweak.

+* Type: `boolean`
+* Default value: `false`
+* Required options: `true`, `false`
+* Categories: `SURVIVAL`, `TOTO`

 ### shulkerBulletsSpawnShulkers
 Implements the shulker spawning from the 1.17 Caves & Cliffs update.
 If a shulker is open, shot by a projectile, and can successfully teleport away, there is a chance a new shulker will spawn in the location it teleported from.